davidnotplay/my-json-react/README.md

 }

 const listComponents = { ComponentTest1 }

-const options = { typeManager: new CustomTypeManager() }
+// Make the option typeManager, that is an instance of the class CustomTypeManager. const options = { typeManager: new CustomTypeManager() }

 const componentRendered = myJsonReact(jsonObject, listComponents, options)